stevedonovan/gentle-intro/part2.md

 }
 ```
 They are initialized with an integer value, and can be converted into that integer
 with a type cast.
-Essentially a convenient way to create a set of constants.
+It's essentially a convenient way to create a set of constants.

 Like with C enums, you only need to give the first name a value, and thereafter the
 value goes up by one each time.

-('name' is too vague, like saying 'thingy' all the time.
+By the way, 'name' is too vague, like saying 'thingy' all the time.
 The proper term here
-is _variant_.)
+is _variant_.

 These enums _do_ have a natural ordering, but you have to ask nicely.
 After placing `#[derive(PartialEq,PartialOrd)]` in front of `enum Speed`, then it's indeed